prodm93/code-security-analyser/README.md

 **MCP compatibility management.** The custom MCP server became a critical integration boundary between the application and scanning layer.
 MCP compatibility is pinned explicitly rather than floating on latest releases, avoiding situations where upstream protocol changes silently break scanner orchestration or tool invocation behaviour.

 **ARM64 to AMD64 deployment.** Development was performed on Apple Silicon while deployment targets expected AMD64 container images.
-Cross-platform builds were incorporated into the workflow from the outset using Docker Buildx, producing reproducible images that behave consistently across local and cloud environments.
+Explicit platform targets keep local, CI, and Terraform builds aligned with the deployment architecture.

 **Relative URL routing in production.** Because the Next.js frontend is exported as static assets and served by FastAPI, frontend routing needed to work consistently whether the application was running locally or behind Azure Container Apps or Cloud Run.
 The frontend build was configured around deployment-agnostic asset paths and routing so deployment targets can change without requiring environment-specific frontend builds.